Ever wonder why math feels like a big challenge for many students? Let's find out why some students really don't like it.

 1. Fear of Failure:

 Many students find math tough because they're scared to fail.
 They worry about getting things wrong and not doing well in math class.
-But it's important to remember that it's okay to make mistakes because that's how we learn!
+However, it is important to remember that it's okay to make mistakes because that's how we learn!

 2. Lack of Understanding: